Getting started with the Windows UI 2 Library

 The library is available as a NuGet package that can be added to any new or existing Visual Studio project.

-For more information on trying out early previews of WinUI 3, see Windows UI Library 3 Preview 4 (February 2021).
+For more information on building Windows desktop apps with the latest version of WinUI 3, see Windows UI Library 3.

 Download and install the Windows UI Library

 Download Visual Studio 2019 and ensure you choose the Universal Windows Platform development Workload in the Visual Studio installer.

 Open an existing project, or create a new project using the Blank App template under Visual C# -> Windows -> Universal, or the appropriate template for your language projection.

 To use WinUI 2.7, you must set TargetPlatformVersion >= 10.0.18362.0 and TargetPlatformMinVersion >= 10.0.15063.0 in the project properties.

 In the Solution Explorer panel, right click on your project name and select Manage NuGet Packages.

 The Solution Explorer panel with the project right-clicked and the Manage NuGet Packages option highlighted.